b1u3b1ur/cipher/README.md

 # code
-3 forms to block code
+4 forms to block messages